Writing is a process -

 Community advocate with ambition to run for office

 This is not an essay for English class.
 It’s not for a grade, and you don't get bonus points for using a thesaurus.
 It has a completely different purpose.
 You're helping colleges get to know you as a person, and not just as a high school student.
 Think: conversational, not formal.

 Does your story sync up with the personal qualities you want to convey?
 For example, there's a fine line between demonstrating passion for a project and bragging about your role in it.
-But you can also underplay your part, too.
+Everyone loves passion.
+Bragging?
+Not so much.
 The creative challenge is to strike the right balance.